 For example, downloading a 58MB (relatively small) video edit was taking 20 minutes over the Internet at one of the AirBnB’s I was in (p.a.i.n.f.u.l.).
 However, it took seconds to download to the Amazon Workspaces machine, which I could access from my iPad (no laptop required!).

 As a bonus, the rare software package that only works on Windows (I’m a Mac user) now lives on my Amazon Workspaces account, freeing up the bloat of having to run Windows on my Mac (either as a dual boot or virtual machine).
 I’ve been able to build complete mobile apps using Embarcadero (previously Borland) Delphi and C++ builder without springing for a PC.

 And it gives me the full power of a desktop machine from my iPad, which is super cool.

 One downside: while I’ve been able to play video from the Amazon Workspaces machine, most video games don’t work very well (or at all) due to the lack of a high-end graphics card and slow framerate.
-That said, for work related activities done as a digital nomad … it’s an amazing setup.
+That said, for work-related activities done as a digital nomad … it’s a fantastic setup.

 Shared Data & Software – Time Slicing the Workspace

 One other benefit with Amazon Workspaces: if you work with a small team that needs access to more robust machines for some tasks, the team can choose to “time slice” the computer resources.
 For example, during the morning in California, I may do my video editing while a team member then does all the publication from the same machine later that evening – where the data and tools already live.
 Having such a shared workspace can work well on some types of projects.
 Just be careful not to have multiple people try to log in simultaneously (a shared Google calendar works well for managing such resources).